google/copybara/docs/reference.md

 <a id="git.gerrit_trigger" aria-hidden="true"></a>
 ### git.gerrit_trigger

-[EXPERIMENTAL] Defines a feedback trigger based on updates on a Gerrit change.
+Defines a feedback trigger based on updates on a Gerrit change.

 `gerritTrigger git.gerrit_trigger(url, checker=None)`